pmean/classes/general/src/acceptable-sources-of-assistance.md

 ## Oral presentations

 Your presentation should rely on slide shows prepared by software like Microsoft PowerPoint or Apple Keynote.
+Not every presentation you do in your career will need slides, but you have to use them in these classes because the quality of your slides (font size, readability) are part of your grading rubric.

 You must prepare these slides yourself.
 Do not ask another person to prepare your slides for you.
 Do not ask generative AI to prepare your entire slide show, but you can ask for help on a limited number of slides.
 Please acknowledge generative AI on any slide that it assists with.
 This is best done through a brief note at the bottom of the slide.

 Once you have completed a full draft of your slide presentation, you can ask anyone to review your work and offer suggestions.